Rule 801. Definitions.

 Comment

-A statement, other than one made by the declarant while testifying at the trial or hearing (an out-of-court statement), is hearsay only if it is offered to prove the truth of the matter asserted.
-There are many situations in which evidence of an out-of-court statement is offered for a purpose other than to prove the truth of the matter asserted.
+A statement is hearsay only if it is offered to prove the truth of the matter asserted in the statement.
+There are many situations in which evidence of a statement is offered for a purpose other than to prove the truth of the matter asserted.

-Sometimes an out-of-court statement has direct legal significance, whether or not it is true.
-For example, one or more out-of-court statements may constitute an offer, an acceptance, a promise, a guarantee, a notice, a representation, a misrepresentation, defamation, perjury, compliance with a contractual or statutory obligation, etc.
+Sometimes a statement has direct legal significance, whether or not it is true.
+For example, one or more statements may constitute an offer, an acceptance, a promise, a guarantee, a notice, a representation, a misrepresentation, defamation, perjury, compliance with a contractual or statutory obligation, etc.

-More often, an out-of-court statement, whether or not it is true, constitutes circumstantial evidence from which the trier of fact may infer, alone or in combination with other evidence, the existence or non-existence of a fact in issue.
-For example, a declarant’s out-of-court statement may imply his or her particular state of mind, or it may imply that a particular state of mind ensued in the recipient.
-Evidence of an out-of-court statement, particularly if it is proven untrue by other evidence, may imply the existence of a conspiracy, or fraud.
-Evidence of an out-of-court statement made by a witness, if inconsistent with the witness’ testimony, may imply that the witness is an unreliable historian.
-Conversely, evidence of an out-of-court statement made by a witness that is consistent with the witness’ testimony may imply the opposite.
+More often, a statement, whether or not it is true, constitutes circumstantial evidence from which the trier of fact may infer, alone or in combination with other evidence, the existence or non-existence of a fact in issue.
+For example, a declarant’s statement may imply his or her particular state of mind, or it may imply that a particular state of mind ensued in the recipient.
+Evidence of a statement, particularly if it is proven untrue by other evidence, may imply the existence of a conspiracy, or fraud.
+Evidence of a statement made by a witness, if inconsistent with the witness’s testimony, may imply that the witness is an unreliable historian.
+Conversely, evidence of a statement made by a witness that is consistent with the witness’s testimony may imply the opposite.
 See Pa.R.E.
-613.
+613(c).

 Official Note